Thursday 15th of June 2017 // 2 – 6.30pm

 During the workshop circuits, flow diagrams and water systems will be explored.
 The event is an opportunity to get to know your household appliance more intimately.
 It provides a practical example of the individuation of a technical object in action and a chance to have a critical discussion about technical objects, their histories, ethics and their cultural significance now and in the future.
 By bringing together physical machine parts, representations of logics, collected research around the washing machine and group discussion, the workshop hopes to capture something of the complicated politics surrounding household appliances.

-The outcomes of this workshop will be presented at Futurity Now – Digital Show & Tell // 4 – 6pm.
+The outcomes of this workshop will be presented at Futurity Now – Digital Show & Tell on Friday 16th June 2017 at 4.30 – 6.30pm.